When you make a purchase through my links, I may earn a small commission at no extra cost to you. You can learn more on my Disclosure page.

-This guide will introduce you to telescopes that are budget-friendly and perfect for inquisitive kids.
+This guide will introduce you to what you get in telescopes under 100 dollars, which are options considered by the budget-conscious and for inquisitive kids to start stargazing.

 Here’s a checklist for buying budget-friendly telescopes for kids: